Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

    4. Open Sphinx Search settings page and follow Wizard steps to setup Sphinx Search Server and plugin configuration
    5. After Wizard finished start Sphinx Search by pressing "Start Sphinx daemon"

-= Setup schedule =
-Setup scheduled jobs to re-index your website data periodically To setup periodical re-indexing, you should run Wizard to create special schedule files.
+= Setup scheduled jobs to re-index your website data periodically = Setup scheduled jobs to re-index your website data periodically To setup periodical re-indexing, you should run Wizard to create special schedule files.
 The default location of these files is: /path/to/wp-content/uploads/sphinx/cron/.
 When wizard finishes, edit your Crontab file.
 Use “crontab -e” command in the Linux terminal and add the following lines to your crontab:
-#Wordpress Delta index update
+#WordPress Delta index update
 #Following cron job update delta index every 5 minutes:
 */5 * * * * /usr/bin/php /path/to/wp-content/uploads/sphinx/cron/cron_reindex_delta.php
-#Wordpress Main index update
+#WordPress Main index update
 #Following cron job update main index daily (at 0 hours and 5 minutes):
 5 0 * * * /usr/bin/php /path/to/wp-content/uploads/sphinx/cron/cron_reindex_main.php